-The management structure of the Issuer is a "one-tier" governance structure currently composed of the board of directors (the "Board"), a Chief Executive Officer responsible for day-to-day management and an executive board of management ("EBM") chaired by the Chief Executive Officer.
+The management structure of the Issuer is a "one-tier" governance structure currently composed of the board of directors (the "Board"), a Chief Executive Officer responsible for day-to-day management and, until 31 December 2018, an executive board of management ("EBM") and, from 1 January 2019, an executive committee chaired by the Chief Executive Officer (the "Executive Committee").
 The Board is assisted by four main committees: the Audit Committee, the Finance Committee, the Remuneration Committee and the Nomination Committee (together the "Board Committees").